peterdt713/Programming_Scripting_Project/README.md

     | max   | 7.9                | 3.8                | 6.9                | 2.5                 |
  <b>Table 4:</b> Descriptive Statistics for virginica dataset, were percentage is representational of pertentiles.

-* Scatterplots were created for all three species & a combined scatter plot.
-Subsequently saved.
+* Scatterplots were created for all three species and a combined scatter plot.
+These were subsequently saved and again the option for user input was later added.

   * Setosa
 ~~~